stepanataccolade/docsv2/sources/gs_plans.md

 * You want complete control over your build machines, including SSH access.
 * Your builds are resource intensive and 2 core, 4GB RAM is not sufficient to run them.
 You need bigger containers!
 * You want your build machines to be inside your VPC
-* You want to set up IAM rules and policies for your build workflows

 **Pricing**